ndangelo/madtinker/_posts/2024-09-26-common-css-flexbox-layout-patterns-with-example-code.md

 ## 3×3 grid, constrained proportions (1:1)

 ![3x3 grid, constrained proportions (1:1)](https://image-control-storage.s3.amazonaws.com/2024/09/30171944/image-209-998x1024.png)
-See the Pen 3×3 Grid: Flexbox by Nicholas D’Angelo (@ndangelo) on CodePen.

 Using a somewhat hacky CSS trick, we can create a grid full of items with constrained proportions.
 If we use padding-bottom when setting width on an element, the width is set relative to that item’s parent’s width.
 We can use that effect to create a square by setting an item’s padding-bottom and width to the same value (and effectively setting the height of that element through padding).